smoobu/laminas-services-scanner-cli/README.md

 - **alias**: Service aliases pointing to other services
 - **factory**: Services created by factory classes
 - **invokable**: Services created by instantiating a class directly

+## Hidden Dependencies Analysis

+The `--show-hidden-deps` option scans services for hidden dependencies using the SR\Di pattern.
+This feature:

+1. **Detects SR\Di Usage**: Checks if a service extends `SR\Di\AbstractDi` or uses `SR\Di\DiTrait`
+2. **Scans Source Code**: Analyzes the service's source code and all parent classes for `$this->getDi()` method calls
+3. **Reports Dependencies**: Shows which services are being accessed through the DI container within the service code
+4. **Provides Context**: Displays the file, line number, and surrounding code context for each hidden dependency

+This is particularly useful for:
+- Understanding service dependencies that aren't declared in the ServiceManager configuration
+- Identifying services that use the SR\Di pattern for dependency injection
+- Debugging complex service relationships
+- Refactoring services to use explicit dependency injection

 ## Output Examples